sowmie21/Emoji-Prediction_NeuralNetworks/README.md

 Our aim is to predict the most relevant emoji by considering the emotion detection task.
 Consider a tweet, and with the help of emotion detection - our model will predict emojis related to that text.

 Emoji prediction is useful in multiple domains such as for sentiment analysis, emotion recognition, irony detection and hate-speech recognition.

-For better understanding see the ppt attached
+For better understanding refer to the ppt attached.